UVLabs/location-picker-at-checkout-for-woocommerce/readme.txt

 == Upgrade Notice ==

 == Changelog ==
+= 1.6.2 =
+* [New] Option to show selected store location in order emails.
+* [New] New address field when creating Store Locations.
+* [Fix] JS error when Store Location selector is not present on checkout page.
+* [Fix] Store Location selector was always being moved below shipping address even when map was being shown on checkout.
+* [Fix] Store Location validation was not being enforced in the free version of the plugin.
+* [Fix] Default Store Location selector would not display on checkout page unless "Cost by Store Distance" feature was explicitly disabled.
+* [Fix] Prevent plugin from trying to redirect to its settings if WooCommerce is not active.
+* [Compatibility] Support for CheckoutWC - WooCommerce custom checkout plugin.

+= 1.6.1 =
+* [Fix] Migration error for old store location settings to new store location feature.

 = 1.6.0 =
 * [New PRO] Cost by Store Distance - Set order shipping price based on the customer's distance relative to your store location.
 * [New PRO] Cost by Store Location - Set order shipping price based on the store that the customer selects at checkout.